Halictus sexcinctus: Social polymorphism

 There is a difference between communal and eusocial organization in halictine bees.
 Communal colonies do not have castes, but rather multiple females of the same generation work together with relatively little reproductive skew and aggression.
 These females may or may not be related.
 Eusocial colonies have a queen (the foundress) and reproductive castes with high reproductive skew and aggression, typically directed from the queen to workers.
 This type of society is formed when the queen’s progeny become workers.
-H. sexcinctus has the strongest polymorphic social behavior discovered in sweat bees so far.
-The social polymorphism they exhibit is one where either a solitary female founds a nest, and sociality emerges in the next generation of females, or several females from the same generation will cofound a new colony.
+H. sexcinctus has one of the most polymorphic social behaviors discovered in sweat bees so far, similar to Halictus rubicundus.
+The social polymorphism in H. sexcinctus is one where either a solitary female founds a nest, and sociality emerges in the next generation of females, or several females from the same generation will cofound a new colony.
 Solitary and communal behavior is seen in the northern range, while populations in the southern range exhibit communal and eusocial structure.
 It is fairly unusual to find both communal and eusocial behavior exhibited by the same species outside of the halictine bees.
 H. sexcinctus was the first example of a definite eusocial/communal polymorphism in halictine bees, and may possibly be the most extreme example of intraspecific social polymorphism among insects.